dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 ## Notes

 - The gamma ramp correction will persist when toggling HDR (including via the keyboard shortcut), making SDR appear darker.
-When disabling HDR, make sure to re-apply your SDR color profile in the Color Management utility.
+When disabling HDR, make sure to re-apply your SDR color profile in the Color Management utility ("Set as Default Profile") .
 Likewise, when re-enabling HDR, make sure to re-apply to corrective color profile.
 - All profiles are tagged with a peak luminance of 800 nits and a black level of 0
 - Pixel values above diffuse SDR white are untouched; a soft shoulder was added toward unity to blend the curve mapping with HDR values
 - Tested on an LG C2 OLED